Article Overview: Historic Sites In Kentucky

 3. Camp Nelson National Monument

-Camp Nelson National Monument is a national monument located in central Kentucky that preserves the history and legacy of one of the most important Civil War-era sites in the state.
+The South is filled with some of the most amazing Civil War sites in America.
+At #3 on our list of the Best Historic Sites In Kentucky is a national monument located in central Kentucky that preserves the history and legacy of one of the most important Civil War-era sites in the state.
+It’s Camp Nelson National Monument.

-The site was originally established as a supply depot and training center for Union soldiers during the Civil War, and it played a key role in the recruitment and training of African American soldiers.
+The site was originally established as a supply depot and training center for Union soldiers during the Civil War.
+It played a key role in the recruitment and training of African American soldiers.

 The monument features a number of historical buildings and structures, including the Camp Nelson Quartermaster Depot, which served as a supply center for Union troops, and the Camp Nelson Hospital, which treated sick and wounded soldiers.